net-daemon/docs/docs/v3/advanced/async_features.md

 ## Async lifetime

-Apps that implements the `IAsyncInitializable` interface get a callback to execute asynchronous code after the app is instantiated:
+Apps that implement the `IAsyncInitializable` interface get a callback to execute asynchronous code after the app is instantiated:

 ```csharp
 [NetDaemonApp]